 Board certified in general surgery and surgical critical care, Dr. Cripps joined the UT Southwestern faculty in 2012.
-He serves as Director of Clinical Research and as Program Director for the Department of Surgery’s ACGME-approved Surgical Critical Care Fellowship.

 He’s an active member of multiple national professional organizations, including the Surgical Infection Society, the Eastern Association for the Surgery of Trauma, the Society of American Gastrointestinal and Endoscopic Surgeons, and the American Association for the Surgery of Trauma.

 Dr. Cripps has written more than 15 book chapters for the textbooks Trauma and Civetta, Taylor, & Kirby's Critical Care Medicine, as well as for other medical publications.